PernilleSilke/Image-Classification-with-ResNet50/README.md

-# Portfolio
-ResNet50 Image Classifier
+# Image classification with ResNet50